nataliep3/flower_vision_DATA4380_np/README.md

 - Try XGBoost or LightGBM with tuned parameters
 - Use SHAP values for better interpretability
-- Test ensemble of models to improve log loss
+- Test the ensemble of models to improve log loss
 - Explore feature engineering based on domain knowledge

 ---